3pence/bitcoin-arbitrage/README.md

 forked.
 MtGox is a very reactive market, price dropped significally in 1 hour, this kind of situation opens very good arbitrage opportunities.

-# TODO

- * Tests
- * Add other exchanges:
-   * btc-e
-   * icbit
- * Update order books with a WebSocket client for supported exchanges (MtGox, Bitcoin-Central)
- * Better documentation
- * Add fiat currency converters USD / EUR
- * Replace float by Decimal
- * Better history handling for observer "HistoryDumper" (Redis ?)
- * Move EUR / USD from a market to an other:
-   * Coupons
-   * Ripple ?
-   * Negative Operations

 # LICENSE